 In other tasks QIOs were required to work with beneficiaries, providers, physician and other practitioners to promote beneficiary and family-centered care approaches in health care delivery settings including physician offices.
 This included:

-making sure beneficiaries and health care stakeholders are treated fairly,
+Making sure beneficiaries and health care stakeholders are treated fairly;

-assisting providers with optimizing service and providing high quality health care,
+Assisting providers with optimizing service and providing high quality health care;

-implementing follow-up action for identified quality of care concerns for individual cases,
+Implementing follow-up action for identified quality of care concerns for individual cases;

-promoting beneficiary choices regarding their health care options,
+Promoting beneficiary choices regarding their health care options;

-providing appropriate personnel to conduct review; and
+Providing appropriate personnel to conduct review; and

-participating in monthly calls with the National Coordinating Center.
+Participating in monthly calls with the National Coordinating Center.

 Within this Aim, the QIO was also required to work with beneficiaries, providers, physicians and other practitioners to meet specific review requirements.
 These activities included: evaluating and responding to all beneficiary complaints about the quality of services received from providers, performing all other statutorily mandated case reviews, referring potential fraud and abuse trends to the appropriate organization including CMS, issuing technical denials for non-receipt of hospital medical records from providers and making payment determinations.